achasveachas/compatibility-list-api/README.md

 ## Usage

-This root API endpoint can be reached by running `rails server` from the project's root directory and visiting `localhost:3000/api/v1/`
+This root API endpoint can be reached at `https://fps-compatibility-api.herokuapp.com/api/v1`

 Detailed instructionscan be found in the documentation: